 Creating prototypes allows you to test and refine your prioritized ideas before investing significant resources into development.

 Rapid prototyping techniques such as paper prototyping, wireframing, or creating interactive mockups help to validate design concepts and gather valuable feedback early on.
-Personal all time favourite, Axure RP (especially if testing interactive form inputs)
+Personal all time favourite, Figma & Axure RP (especially if testing interactive form inputs)

 07. Test and iterate